romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What types of issues does GitHub Support cover?
+Q: What types of issues does GitHub Support cover?
 <details><summary>Show the answer</summary><p>

 - **Account, Security, and Abuse issues**